-K-4 students attend class only 4 hours per day, four days per week (16 hours per week).
+K-4 students have the opportunity to attend a full day or half day program.
 Instruction is guided by a teacher and a teacher’s aide with a class size of no larger than 18 children.
+Prince of Peace K4 is licensed by the Greenville County Department of Social Services (DSS).
 Families generally choose our program because it offers a modest but rich introduction to academic instruction and skill development for 4-year olds.

 Our curriculum offers children a healthy environment balanced between structure and play.
 The children experience the “structure of school” when they learn, for example, how to stand with other children in line, respond to and follow instructions, work in small groups, sit in circle time, and follow simple classroom rules like raising a hand to speak or waiting patiently for a turn at a task.
 Throughout, they learn and practice positive social skills with other children in a classroom where courtesy and kindness are modeled.

 Such cognitive and social skills are also learned through structured and free (but supervised) play time in the classroom, at recess, while participating in group games, or while working cooperatively in small groups.